Published by LT on 27 Oct 2008 at 03:53 am

 - Obey

-Hupotasso is not used to convey a sense of obedience to a command or authority in the New Testament.
+Hupotasso is not used to convey a sense of involuntary obedience to human command or authority in the New Testament.
 The New Testament words that best represent that are hupakouo and peitharcheo.
 Neither of these words are used in reference to church leadership.

 Hupotasso, as it relates to members of the church interacting with each other is "a voluntary attitude of giving in, cooperating, assuming responsibility, and carrying a burden."
 When Paul instructs the Ephesians to "submit to one another out of reverence for Christ" it is clear that he is speaking the sense of "arranging under" or "yield to admonition or advice" He isn’t telling people to obey each other.
 In 1Cor 16:16 when Paul calls on the Corinthians to submit to "everyone who cooperates in the work" it is clear there is no sense of hierarchy.